caqtdm/caqtdm/caQtDM_docs/source/caQtDM_Manual.rst

 With the Qt designer, you produce xml files with the extension ``.ui``.
 These files are used as input for the synoptic viewer caQtDM.
-These xml ascii file can be edited by hand, but care has to be taken while caQtDM and Qt designer do not forgive any error.
+These xml ascii file can be edited by hand, but care has to be taken because caQtDM and Qt designer do not tolerate any errors.
 Qt designer will however tell you at what line the mistake is produced.

 The files are normally loaded from the current directory and/or from